-The Summer dry heat that parched your yellow lawn and left your flowers wilting may…
+The Summer dry heat that can parch your lawn and leave your flowers wilting may…

 Do you ever have that dream where you’re running as fast as you can but you’re getting nowhere?
 Your legs are dragging like cement and every step is a ridiculous effort.
 When you wake up, you’re exhausted and frustrated.
 THAT dream.